mdm123/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/ComponentAPI.md

 # Visual Effect component API

-To create an instance of a [Visual Effect Graph Asset](VisualEffectGraphAsset.md) in a Scene, Unity uses the [Visual Effect component](VisualEffectComponent.md).
-The Visual Effect component attaches to GameObjects in your Scene and references a Visual Effect Graph Asset that defines the visual effect.
+To create an instance of a [Visual Effect Graph](VisualEffectGraphAsset.md) in a Scene, Unity uses the [Visual Effect component](VisualEffectComponent.md).
+The Visual Effect component attaches to GameObjects in your Scene and references a Visual Effect Graph which defines the visual effect.
 This allows you to create different instances of effects at various positions and orientations, and control each effect independently.
-To control an effect at runtime, Unity provides C# API that you can use to modify the component and set [Property](Properties.md) overrides.
+To control an effect at runtime, Unity provides C# API that you can use to modify the Visual Effect component and set [Property](Properties.md) overrides.

 This document presents common use cases and describes good practices to consider when you use the [component API](https://docs.unity3d.com/Documentation/ScriptReference/VFX.VisualEffect.html).

 ## Setting a Visual Effect Graph

-To change the [Visual Effect Graph Asset](VisualEffectGraphAsset.md) at runtime, you can use the `effect.visualEffectAsset ` property.
-When you change the Visual Effect Graph Asset, this resets the value of certain properties on the component.
+To change the [Visual Effect Graph](VisualEffectGraphAsset.md) at runtime, assign a new Visual Effect Graph Asset to the `effect.visualEffectAsset ` property.
+When you change the Visual Effect Graph, the component resets the value of some of its properties.

 The values that reset are: